yuxuanxc/tp/docs/DeveloperGuide.md

     * 3a1.
 TrackPad shows an error message.

-      Use case resumes as step 3.
+      Use case resumes at step 3.

 * 3b.
 The new field provided for the tourist attraction is the same as the current one.

     * 3b1.
 TrackPad shows an error message.

-      Use case ends.
+      Use case resumes at step 3.

 **Use case: UC03 - Delete a tourist attraction**